In this article we look at how Cart Abandonment SMS marketing, with some examples and stats from brand campaigns.

 In addition, people are now much more likely to make a purchase from their phones.
 With mobile retail apps and sites optimized for mobile users, it needn’t be a struggle to buy via mobile.

 Mobile now takes a greater share of online traffic and sales than ever before.
-Stats from Christmas 2016 show that mobile and tablet combined accounted for half of all retail traffic.
+Data from our 2020 Ecommerce Stats Report show that mobile accounted for more than 60% of all retail traffic.

-SaleCycle has used SMS with several clients, and we’ve seen click through rates in excess of those for email (36% vs 3.2%) as well as higher conversion rates.
+We’ve seen click through rates for Cart Abandonment SMS in excess of those for email (36% vs 3.2%) as well as higher conversion rates.